tweibley/legate/docs/demo-plan.md

           "#{index + 1}.
 Title: #{title}\n   Description: #{plain_desc[0, 400]}...\n"
         end.join("\n")

-        # Adjust the prompt to ask for a numbered list output
         prompt = "Based *only* on the following article titles and descriptions snippets, provide a very concise (1-sentence) summary for each, matching the numbering:\n\n#{formatted_text}"

         ADK.logger.info("#{self.class.name}") { "Sending request to Gemini for #{articles.size} articles." }